MatheusGSantos/django_rest_api_tutorial/README.md

 ## Setting up the environment

-I'd recommend using some kind of virtual environment like venv or conda env to isolate your dependencies from other project or global environments and avoid module conflicts overall.
+I'd recommend using some kind of virtual environment like venv or conda env to isolate your dependencies from other projects or global environments and avoid module conflicts overall.
 In my case, I used a fresh conda environment.
 To setup a new conda env you first need [Anaconda](https://www.anaconda.com/) installed and then type the following command in the command line:

 `conda create --name <give it a name>`